Ranch House Style. America’s One True Architecture.

 Next, pick a single paint color, and paint everything in sight!
 This is most successful with dark colors, and yes, black.
 But you really have to lean into this, meaning every single surface, siding trim, accents, everything is the same color and finish.
 This trick is especially helpful if you have additions or renovations that weren’t done as thoughtfully as you would have done, and you want to disguise it a bit.

 Then, add some modern details.
 This one is so so easy!
-Keeping the scale matched to your house (probably to the smaller side), add lighting, numbers, accessories, and hardware in modern metal finishes that tie your whole house together.
+Keeping the scale matched to your house, add lighting, numbers, accessories, and hardware in metal finishes that tie your whole house together.
 Another great way to make it modern is through landscaping.
 Repeating elements like these blue agave immediately updates the look.

-Finally, add natural wood accents.
-Adding a little, or a lot, of a warm wood tone like cedar, faux teak, or even stained and treated pine (or a composite!) is an easy way to instantly modernize your home.
+Finally, adding a little, or a lot, of a warm wood tone like cedar, faux teak, or even stained and treated pine (or a composite!) is an easy way to instantly modernize your home.
 There are multiple ways to apply it, all the way from doing just the doors to having full sections covered in horizontally applied wood planks.
-Every house will need something different, so work to apply wood in groups or full sections, and keep it visually balanced left to right.
+Work to apply wood in groups or full sections and keep it visually balanced left to right.

 Listen, this can be overwhelming!
 Don’t feel bad one bit if it’s getting the best of you.
 It’s a lot of decisions, and there are a lot of options out there.
 But, you can stay sane and get the house you want if you keep these five things in mind and take them step by step:

 Do the research first to figure out the history of your home.
 Note the region it’s located, the year it was built, who built it, and why.
 These answers will help you determine the original style of your home.
 It can also guide you throughout the process with decisions on project scope and help you with your contractors.